Live Chat

 Housing support

-You may be trying to deal with social services, The Family Court and other organisations at the same time.
+You may be trying to deal with social services, the Family Court, CAFCASS and other organisations at the same time.
 This can be confusing and overwhelming for anyone.
-Our advisors have the experience to help you express yourself and stand up for your rights.
-They can also help you with forms and administration.
+Our advocates are a bridge who have the experience to help you protect your children from harm and stand up for you and your children’s rights.
+They can also help you with understanding processes and completing forms and administration.

 Immigration

-If your immigration status could be affected by leaving your partner, you need urgent advice.
-We can introduce you to specialist organisations we work with, to make sure you get the help you need.
+If your immigration status could be affected by leaving your partner, or if you have no recourse to public funds due to your immigration status, this leaves you vulnerable to harm and exploitation and you will need urgent advice and support.
+We work with interpreters and can introduce you to specialist organisations to make sure you get the help you need.
+Your immigration status may not be a barrier to receiving help for domestic abuse – we can help inform and empower you.

 Debt, benefit and money advice